Mahamurahti/React-Roadmap/React/hooks/README.md

 2. Hooks at a Glance (small introduction to useSate, useEffect and custom hooks)
 3. Using the State Hook (Counter example of useSate)
 4. Using the Effect Hook (Counter + Chat example of useEffect and its optimization)
-5. Rules of Hooks
+5. Rules of Hooks (general rules when using hooks with examples)
-6. Building Your Own Hooks
+6. Building Your Own Hooks (extracting duplicate code and creating reusable hooks)